s5no5t/frtrss/doc/API.md

   - Array Operators:
     - `in`: Contains - checks if the specified value exists in an array field
     - `nin`: Not contains - checks if the specified value does not exist in an array field
-    - `size`: Array length - checks if the array field's length matches the specified value (must be a number)

   _Usage:_
   ```typescript